The master schedule for the Spring 2018 season will be available on or about March 23. It will be posted on this web site.

 The CCLA 2018 regular season will run from April 2-May 24.
 Spring Break is March 24-April 1, during which there will be no games.
 There will be no games scheduled during May 26-28 (Memorial Day Weekend).
 May 25 & May 29 are reserved for last minute make-up games.
 In general, each travel team will play 10-12 regular season games.
 Following the regular season, playoffs for the 12A, 12B, 14A & 14B divisions will take place from May 30-June 6.

-10A teams play Wed & Sat
+10F teams play on a full field Wed & Sat

 12A & C teams play Tu & Sat

-12B teams play Mon & Sat
+12B teams play Mon or Wed & Sat

 14A & B teams play Th & Sat

 There will be some exceptions to the above.
 For example, occasionally it is necessary to play a game on a Friday evening or Sunday afternoon ... this is usually because we try to minimize long trips to away games on school nights.

 It is every program’s responsibility to play each league game as originally scheduled.
 Virtually the only acceptable reason for canceling and rescheduling a game is inclement weather.
 Programs are expected to work their non-league game & tournament schedule around their CCLA schedule; not the other way around.